-PINNING AND UNPINNING PROGRAMS Task Procedure Pin an app On the Start menu, right-click on the app button to display a pop-up menu.
-Choose Pin to Taskbar.
+Task Procedure Pin an app On the Start menu, right-click on the app button to display a pop-up menu.
+Choose More→Pin to Taskbar (Note: The Pin to Taskbar command is now on the More submenu).
 The app button will remain on the taskbar even when the app is closed until it is unpinned.
 Unpin an app Right-click on the app button to display a pop-up menu.Choose Unpin from Taskbar.